 I’m also afraid that the ease of DLC for developers on Steam might slowly be the new norm.
 The satire game DLC Quest might become the future reality one day.
 In this game, you can’t even go left at the start of the game.
 You have to buy the DLC for it when you have enough in-game coins.
 And I have this one game called Tomb Raider that has a big load of DLC and yeah, I bought it all.
 Just because I hate when I don’t have the complete package.

 One of the final issues I can come up with is maybe one of the scariest things.
 The fact you and those developers become

 independent (Edit: Thanks for noticing my mistake here BloodCat.) from one company.
 Image how big of a catastrophe it would be if Steam went bankrupt.
 Or when they couldn’t handle the server load and much data is lost.
 Scary thought no?
 Or that they become so big that local game stores go out of business.
 Many jobs lost.

 I can’t deny that platforms like Steam or Origin are great things.
 Many indie developers can show off their games.
 You can also buy games that your local game store might not offer.
 And if those stores are too far away, you can easily buy them on those platforms.

-But if you look to it, there are big flaws with this system you can’t deny.
-I won’t go explaining them again, since I talked about it in this article.
+But if you look at it, there are big flaws in this system you can’t deny.
+I won’t go explaining them again since I talked about it in this article.
 I’m sure that I forgot some things in my article but I’m sure that I got the most crucial written down.